EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/ethereum1.0.rst

 Supported clients
 -----------------

-Ethereum on ARM supports all functional clients that works on the ARM64 architecture.
+Ethereum on ARM supports all available clients that works on the ARM64 architecture.

 .. csv-table:: Ethereum 1.0 Supported Clients